raohmaru/CFC/o8g/Documents/CFC-Octgn.md

 The game can be played with 2 players.

 Once the game is started you will need to load your deck.
 Unless you have turned off Play automation, when you load a deck the game will automate player setup.
-If you have turned automation off you can activate this function manually using the "Setup game" option from the table menu or by using the <span class=kb>Ctrl</span>+<span class=kb>Shift</span>+<span class=kb>S</span> shortcut.
+If you have turned Play automation off you can activate this function manually using the "Setup game" option from the table menu or by using the <span class=kb>Ctrl</span>+<span class=kb>Shift</span>+<span class=kb>S</span> shortcut.
 This will
 - Check your deck
 - Shuffle your deck
 - Draw 5 cards

-- Start the game
+After the setup is complete, you can start the game by clicking on the green play button next to your name.
+This will start the first turn of the game.

 ## Playing the Game
 The best way to learn how to play CFC is by playing the videogame [SNK vs. Capcom Card Fighters' Clash 2 Expand Edition](http://neogeo.freeplaytech.com/svc-2/).
 If you don't have a Neo Geo Pocket Color, or you aren't one of the lucky owners of a Card Fighters' Clash 2 cartridge, you can try the [CFC2 English patch](http://cfc2english.blogspot.com.es/).